thevuong/next15-filterlist/STEPS.md

 - And we are querying our db based on filters directly in the components and finishing the render there since they are server components.
 No React state.
 - Search is just submitting a query param with a get request
 - Tabs are navigating but very slowly because of the data fetches.
-- App feels terrible on initial load because we are waiting for everything to render on the server and only getting the default browser spinner.

 ## Improve the UX when switching tabs